mendix/docs/content/refguide/progressive-web-app.md

 **Legend** — The symbols above correspond to the following definitions:

-* ✓ Full compatibility
+* ✓ Fully compatible
-* 🔒 Compatibility only when using HTTPS protoco
+* 🔒 Compatible only when using HTTPS protocol
 * ✗ Not compatible

 For more information on browser support for certain device features, see the third-party website [Can I Use](https://caniuse.com/).